New College of Interdisciplinary Arts and Sciences policies

 • Tuition and refunds: By registering for classes, students agree to pay all applicable tuition and registration fees.
 Students are required to pay all tuition and fees for any registered course unless enrollment is officially cancelled during the 100% refund period.
 For more information, students should review the ASU Tuition Refund Policy.

-• Health insurance: Students should contact their health insurance company to determine whether or not withdrawing from the university affects their coverage.
+• Health insurance: Students should contact their health insurance company to determine whether withdrawing from the university affects their coverage.

 • University housing: Students who live on campus should contact their residential hall community staff to determine what impact withdrawing will have on their eligibility to live on campus and to complete a license agreement release form and arrange an appointment to officially check out.